 (4) If during the course of ERCOT’s independent review of a project, the project scope changes, ERCOT may reclassify the project into the appropriate Tier.

+(5) The set of projects included in the Batch Zero Refinement Study and submitted for RPG Project review as described in Planning Guide Section 9.5, Batch Zero Study Refinement and Delivery of Transmission Plan, shall be reviewed as a single project and classified in accordance with the criteria in this Section considering the sum total of all included projects.